(55 ILCS 5/5-1097.7)

 "Specified sexual activities" means (i) human genitals in a state of sexual stimulation or excitement; (ii) acts of human masturbation, sexual intercourse, fellatio, or sodomy; (iii) fondling, kissing, or erotic touching of specified anatomical areas; (iv) flagellation or torture in the context of a sexual relationship; (v) masochism, erotic or sexually oriented torture, beating, or the infliction of pain; (vi) erotic touching, fondling, or other such contact with an animal by a human being; or (vii) human excretion, urination, menstruation, or vaginal or anal irrigation as part of or in connection with any of the activities set forth in items (i) through (vi).

 (b) Ordinance to regulate adult entertainment facilities.
-A county may adopt by
+Except as provided under subsection (c), a county may adopt by

 ordinance reasonable regulations concerning the operation of any business: (i) defined as